Moondance 2026

 Awaken through breath, movement, and voice in communion with Earth, Air, Fire, Water, and Spirit.
 A ritual of strength, flow, and grounding to begin your day aligned and alive.
 Bring a sturdy chair, yoga mat or blanket and water.
 30 minutes, location TBD.

-(Sun, 10:00 am) - Painting Miniatures - by Deec
+(Sun, 10:00 am) - Sound Bath: A Journey Beyond the Veil - by Stormy Bishop

-(Sun, 1:00 pm) - Wildflower and Native Plant Walk - by Jan Newton
+(Sun, 1:00 pm) - The Elements and Tarot - by Sage Livesey

-(Sun, 4:00 pm) - Giveaway
+(Sun, 4:00 pm) - Giveaway - MCd by Kayli

 The Giveaway will act as our closing ceremony.
 Please bring something that is special to you, or has brought something good to you, that you are now ready to pass on to someone else.
 This gift doesn't have to be something physical; it can be an offer of help or service.
 Once something is given away, all strings to that gift are broken; the gift is given with no expectations.
 Each person will take a turn to talk about their item and its meaning, then place it on the blanket/table.
 Once all items are laid down, if you see something that speaks to you, and no one else wants it, you may take it.
+Top of the Hill, potluck area.

 MONDAY